Home / Use Cases / Audiences / Public-Facing Parents

 Children listed as "relatives" on your profile

-Data brokers automatically list household members on your profile, including children's names and approximate ages.
-Anyone who finds your people-search listing can see who lives with you and how they're related.
+Brokers list household members automatically — children's names and approximate ages.
+Anyone who pulls up your listing can see who lives with you and how they're related.

 Social media and press connect to household data

-Professional social profiles, media appearances, and published work provide identity signals that brokers use to enrich your personal record.
-The more publicly findable you are by name, the more complete your broker profiles become, including household details.
+Professional profiles, media appearances, and published work feed brokers identity signals that enrich your record.
+The more findable your name, the more complete the listings — household details included.

 Community involvement adds local discoverability

-PTA roles, coaching positions, school board service, and volunteer leadership create records in local databases and publications.
-These feed into national broker aggregators, connecting your community role to your home address and family composition.
+PTA roles, coaching, school board service, and volunteer leadership generate records in local databases and publications.
+National aggregators pick them up, tying your community role to your home address and family composition.

 Your visibility sets the household's exposure level

-In a family, the most publicly visible member determines how easily the entire household can be found.
-Your children's and partner's privacy is limited by your own discoverability, regardless of how private they try to be individually.
+The most publicly visible family member sets the floor for everyone.
+Your children's and partner's privacy is capped by your own discoverability, no matter how private they keep themselves.

-See which broker sites connect your professional visibility to your family's home address.
+See which sites connect your professional visibility to your family's home address.

 Protect your household from your visibility